Potenza: Modern age

 In the following years of the Late Middle Ages, the city was owned by various feudal families before the Spanish domination, during which Potenza was the site of riots against the Spaniards.
-In 1694, it was almost completely destroyed by another earthquake.
+In 1694, it was almost completely destroyed by another earthquake, known as the 1694 Irpinia–Basilicata earthquake.

 With the declaration of the Neapolitan Republic in 1799, Potenza was one of the first cities to rebel against the king.
 After temporary Bourbon repression, the city was conquered by the French army in 1806 and declared the capital of Basilicata.
 King Joachim Murat improved the city's living conditions and administration, while some urban improvements were also introduced for the visit of Ferdinand II in 1846.

-A revolt broke out in 1848 and was again put down by Bourbon forces, until a third devastating earthquake followed in 1857.
-Potenza rebelled for the last time in 1860, before Garibaldi's revolutionary army brought about the unification of Italy.
+A revolt broke out in 1848 and was again put down by Bourbon forces, until a third devastating earthquake (known as the 1857 Basilicata earthquake) followed in 1857.
+Potenza rebelled for the last time in 1860, before Giuseppe Garibaldi's revolutionary army brought about the unification of Italy.
 In September 1943, the city suffered heavy Allied bombing.
-In 1980, another strong earthquake struck Potenza.
+In 1980, another strong earthquake (known as the 1980 Irpinia earthquake) struck Potenza.